• Skip to main content

 Lingcod is mild and can be compared to halibut in terms of flavor.
 Lingcod flakes easily and goes well with just about any ingredient pairing.
 If you can't find lingcod, halibut would be a good substitute.

-• Fresh filets should be slightly opaque and with even coloring throughout the filet.
+• What to Look For: Fresh filets should be slightly opaque and with even coloring throughout the filet.

-• Before cooking, use paper towels to pat the fish dry.
+• Dry the Fish: Before cooking, use paper towels to pat the fish dry, this will help the flour adhere easily.

-• Because fish cooks in a few minutes, have all the ingredients prepped before you start cooking.
+• Have Ingredients Prepped: Because the lingcod cooks quickly, have all the ingredients prepped before you start cooking.

-• Lingcod is not a thick filet and therefore only cooks for 2 minutes per side.
+• Don't Overcook: Lingcod is not a thick filet and therefore only cooks for 2 minutes per side.

 What to Serve with this Lingcod Recipe